Battle-tested technical interview plan for Lead Engineers

 Tech talks and CV discussion

-Nevertheless, there is a set of questions I ask almost every time:
+There is a set of questions I sometimes ask a senior:

 - Can you give me an example of where you have a system built completely end-to-end?